AzureCR/notation-ado-task/docs/sign-images-pipeline.md

 ## Prerequisites

 - You have created a Key Vault in Azure Key Vault and created a self-signed signing key and certificate.
 You can follow this [doc](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-sign-build-push#create-a-self-signed-certificate-azure-cli) to create self-signed key and certificate for testing purposes.
 If you have a CA issued certificate, see this doc for details.
-- You have created a registry in Azure Container Registry.
+- You have created a registry in ACR.
 - You have an Azure DevOps repository or GitHub repository.

 ## Create Service Connection

-Signing an image stored in ACR need the credential to access the ACR registry.
-User should use [Docker task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml#build-and-push) to login and the Notation task can get the credential from pipeline context.
+Signing an image stored in ACR registry requires the ACR credential.
+Use the [Docker task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml#build-and-push) to log in to the ACR registry.

-Create a [Docker Registry service connection](https://learn.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#docker-registry-service-connection) in Azure DevOps pipeline to grant the access permission to your Azure Container Registry for the Notation tasks.
+Create a [Docker Registry service connection](https://learn.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#docker-registry-service-connection) in Azure DevOps pipeline to grant the access permission to your ACR registry for the Notation tasks.

 - Sign in to your organization (`https://dev.azure.com/{yourorganization}`) and select your project.
 - Select the **Settings** button in the bottom-left corner.